mit-ll/spacegym-kspdg/src/kspdg/sb1/README.md

 + Pursuer (Blocker) fuel usage
 + Evader fuel usage

+### Single-Value Scoring Function (v1)

+In order to rank the performance of a different control algorithms, we provide a single-value scoring function that is the time-integrated cumulative reward function, integrated using a trapezoid approximation

 ## Environment Termination Conditions

 Each scenario may have it's own unique termination conditions which will be some combination of: